hanpfei/audio-echo/app/src/main/cpp/oboe/docs/FullGuide.md

 This features is not supported when using OpenSL ES callbacks.

-Many of the stream's properties may vary (whether or not you set them) depending on the capabilities of the audio device and the Android device on which it's running.
+Many of the stream's properties may vary (whether or not you set them) depending on the capabilities of the src.audio device and the Android device on which it's running.
 If you need to know these values then you must query them using the accessor after the stream has been opened.
 Additionally, the underlying parameters a stream is granted are useful to know if